 “Although the fig tree shall not blossom, neither shall fruit be in the vines; the labour of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the Lord, I will joy in the God of my salvation.
 The Lord God is my strength, and he will make my feet like hinds’ feet, and he will make me to walk upon mine high places.”
 Habakkuk 3:17-19

-What door are you facing?
+What door of uncertainty are you facing?
 Will you choose faith or fear?
-Will you allow Him, Jesus, to meet you there…in the midst of uncertainty, doubt and fear?
-Remember, the disciples had no idea that the stone would be rolled away.
+Will you allow Him, Jesus, to meet you there…in the midst of uncertainty, doubt, and fear?
+Remember, the disciples had no idea that the stone would roll away.
 They doubted that Jesus would rise again.
 Although Jesus had reminded them and told them repeatedly, they didn’t get it.
 They could not understand.
 Dear friend, don’t lose hope today.
 Don’t give up on God.
 Your situation may or may not turn out as you expected, but let’s not lose sight of the fact that the stone has been rolled away!
 Remember, Jesus is alive!
 He is our hope and salvation!

 “They found the stone rolled away from the tomb, but when they entered, they did not find the body of the Lord Jesus.
 While they were wondering about this, suddenly two men in clothes that gleamed like lightning stood beside them.
 In their fright the women bowed down with their faces to the ground, but the men said to them, “Why do you look for the living among the dead?
 He is not here; he has risen!
 Remember how he told you, while he was still with you in Galilee: ‘The Son of Man must be delivered over to the hands of sinners, be crucified and on the third day be raised again.’ ” Then they remembered his words.”
 Luke 24:2-8